Ben0it/ABIEncoder/README.md

  - SCK: clock.
  - SS: Slave Select, one per slave to choose from multiple components on the same SPI bus.

+You can read more about quadrature encoder signals on <a href="https://en.wikipedia.org/wiki/Rotary_encoder">Wikipedia</a>.